Brahmagupta's formula

-In Euclidean geometry, Brahmagupta's formula is used to find the area of any cyclic quadrilateral (one that can be inscribed in a circle) given the lengths of the sides; its generalized version (Bretschneider's formula) can be used with non-cyclic quadrilateral.

-Heron's formula can be thought as a sub-case of the Brahmagupta's formula.
+In Euclidean geometry, Brahmagupta's formula, named after the 7th century Indian mathematician, is used to find the area of any convex cyclic quadrilateral (one that can be inscribed in a circle) given the lengths of the sides.
+Its generalized version, Bretschneider's formula, can be used with non-cyclic quadrilateral.
+Heron's formula can be thought as a special case of the Brahmagupta's formula for triangles.